tramitit/guides/en/spain/spains_digital_nomad_visa.md

 categories:
 - Spain
 date: 2024-05-22 05:00:00+00:00
-description: Learn about Spain's Digital Nomad Visa for remote workers & freelancers.
+description: Discover how to obtain Spain's Digital Nomad Visa for remote workers.
-  Find out how to apply, required documents, and the visa's duration & benefits.
+  Learn the required documentation and process to live and work remotely in Spain.
 draft: false
-meta_title: 'Spain Digital Nomad Visa: Requirements, Process & Benefits'
+meta_title: 'Spain''s Digital Nomad Visa: Live and Work Remotely in Spain'
 tags:
 - Foreigners
-title: 'Spain Digital Nomad Visa: Requirements, Process & Benefits'
+title: 'Spain''s Digital Nomad Visa: Live and Work Remotely in Spain'
 ---

 ## Description